Bigkatoan/puppet_env/README.md

 ## Usage

 To use the environment, import `Ros2RobotEnv` and create an instance.
-Ensure your ROS2 environment is sourced and the robot simulation or hardware is running and publishing the required topics.
+Ensure your ROS2 environment is sourced and the robot simulation or hardware is running and publishing the required topics (`/map`, `/scan`, etc.).

 ```python
 import gymnasium